US Open champs Medvedev, Murray win; Ukrainian stuns Halep - WHIZ News

 “As I thought about it, I was, like, I have to watch,” the 18-year-old American said after her straight-sets victory.
 “I’m excited and, you know, it’s not often we watch live matches, to be honest.”

-Williams figured to face more comfortable conditions after a hot start under a sunny sky in Flushing Meadows.
+Williams faced more comfortable conditions after a hot start under a sunny sky in Flushing Meadows.
 Leading 3-0 in the third set, Medvedev told the chair umpire he wanted a bag of ice so he could put it on his head.

 “It was pretty hot today and humid,” Medvedev said.
 “I see the other guys coming from five-setters in the locker room, pretty red faces.
 That’s also fun in a way sometimes to get through these conditions.
 Even today, the match was maybe not that intensive and long, but, yeah, I sweated a lot and it was not easy.”